ucdavis-bioinformatics-training/2023-July-Introduction-To-Python-For-Bioinformatics/python/python2.md

 # you can find the position of one string in another
 # returns -1 if not found
+print("Position of 'you' in tmpstr2")
 print(tmpstr2.find("you"))
+print("Position of 'california' in tmpstr2")
 print(tmpstr2.find("california"))
 ```